BilalRehman01/Peptide/README.md

 Add the conda environment to your jupyter-notebook.

+conda install -c anaconda ipykernel

-python -m ipykernel install --user --name LSTM_peptide --display-name "LSTM_peptide"
+python -m ipykernel install --user --name=LSTM_peptide

 Start Jupyter Notebook and select the LSTM_peptide environment from the list of kernels.